philipturner/home-built-stm/README.md

 TODO: Upload the image here.
 Waiting until later to do so, to save time.

+Only ~2 mm of Z-drift over 100 mm of X travel.
+The Y consistency is good; the entire cut looks ~1 mm in the Y dimension.

 TODO: Upload `example11.FNC` after the next test.
 Then, make a cut all the way along the billet's X dimension.
 Measure how much the Z axis has drifted by the end of the cut.

+TODO: Final (13th) test is with the new billet.
+6 cuts, 3x2 array in YxZ.
+Each one moves 8 mm along X, 3 mm of air + 5 mm into the material.
+Theoretically 60&ndash;96 mm of X travel, and acceptable amount of Z-drift.
+First layer: -1.58 mm, second layer: -3.16 mm.
+Film it first try in a video.
+Dry run once in the air.